You are currently viewing Bolster Pillow | Step by Step Tutorial with Video

 You’ll see that when we stuff the insert and zip the pillow closed, it closes much easier.
 However this step is totally optional.

-Stitch sides to Fabric Tube.
+Stitch Bolster Pillow Sides to Fabric Tube

-Last, but not least, turn the fabric tube inside out and pin the circle pieces to each end.
+Finally turn the fabric tube inside out and pin the circle pieces to each end.

 Once again use lots of pins to ensure that there are not puckers in the fabric.